Getting Dirty in Japan: Production details

 Olsson, an outdoor reporter based out of Tokyo, Japan, was tired of Japanese outdoor television shows that were not painting an honest picture of outdoor activities.
 She believed that many activities were either being played up as too easy or too difficult for ratings.
 She wanted to create a television show that gave a more realistic look at outdoor activities in Japan.

 McCombs, Inko, Nishizaka, Williams and Olsson had all previously worked together on the Amazon Prime Video series The Benza and its spin-off series Benza English.
 Between the first and second season of The Benza, Olsson approached McCombs initially about starting a YouTube channel, but McCombs convinced her to make the show into a streaming series instead and came on as an executive producer.

 Olsson stated that her targets for the show are not only current outdoor enthusiasts, but also women who are interested in trying an outdoor sport or activity as well as people who are not comfortable with the outdoors.
 One of her goals was to try to help the people who are not comfortable with the outdoors find points that they could enjoy on each of the adventures.

 Preproduction began in 2020 with the pilot episode being shot in Chiba, Japan during the summer.
 Production continued on the first season from winter of 2021 and continued until spring of 2022 with episodes being shot in Yamanashi, Ibaraki, and Tokyo.

 Production began on the second season in spring of 2024 with the shooting predominantly taking place over the summer months.
 Emika Kamieda joined as the studio mc after getting to know Olsson and McCombs on the set of Tokyo Cowboy's feature film Aichaku replacing Haku Inko.
 Masahito Kawahata worked with Olsson and McCombs on The Benza and Benza English.
 He was brought in by Olsson to appear with her in a cooking segment that was shot in a kitchen studio.

+In 2026, Olsson released Fika With a View, a companion book featuring Swedish fika and seasonal recipes, with recipes from the book also prepared on Getting Dirty in Japan.